How to address a postcard? A Step by Step Guide

 If you’re looking for ideas or a creative spark to make your postcard a verbal treat, sit down and look back on the adventures and experiences you had on your trip.
 No one is stranger to the power of storytelling.
 Sharing a story of a place you visited or an interaction you had with the locals will win over your recipient’s curiosity and attention.

-- Tell him about a unique experience you had on a particular day.
+- Tell them about a unique experience you had on a particular day.

-- Tell him a tale popular among the locals.
+- Tell them a tale popular among the locals.

 - Share a tradition or a custom.

-- Inform him about what weather to expect.
+- Inform them about what weather to expect.

-- Recommend him some historical places or popular restaurants to visit.
+- Recommend them some historical places or popular restaurants to visit.

 - Share how your trip has shaped your views of the indigenous people.